uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/AccountHD.rst

 .. js:function:: sImportFromMnemonic(mnemonic, password)

-   :param string mnemonic: A mnemonic phrase.
+   :param string mnemonic: A :term:`Mnemonic phrase`.
    :param string password: A password (can be empty).
    :returns: An ``object`` of :js:class:`AccountHD` class.

-   | Checks for control sum and imports a mnemonic phrase.
+   | Checks for control sum and imports a :term:`Mnemonic phrase`.
    | This is essentially a factory method for instantiating an object of :js:class:`AccountHD` class.
    | Using returned object you can further create a sequence of key pairs (objects of :js:class:`Addr` class).
    | Example: